-Sharon Beach National Park near Shefayim offers several short-loop hikes.
-The trails go on top of cliffs by sea, and during the season, there are many flowers.
-Let’s begin exploring!
+Sharon Beach National Park near Shefayim offers several loop hikes for families.
+The trails go on top of cliffs by sea.

 Table of Contents

-Sharon Beach National Park is located by the Mediterranean sea between Arsuf and Wingate center.
+Sharon Beach National Park is located between Arsuf and Wingate center by the Mediterranean sea.
 And it has two main entrances.
-The southern entrance is behind Shefayim, and the northern entry is to the north of Gaash.
-Both entrances are marked in Waze, and you can also see them in the trails map below.
+The southern entrance is behind Shefayim (link to Waze), and the northern entrance is near Gaash (link to Waze).
+Both entries are marked in Waze.
+You can also see them in the trail map below.

-It is an easy trail to navigate through.
+It is easy to navigate at this national park.
 We did not use any maps.
-I entered “Sharon Beach National Park” into Waze, and from the parking, we followed the trails.
-Just make sure you are reaching the entrance you want (southern or northern).
+I entered “Sharon Beach National Park” into Waze, and we followed the trails from the parking.
+Make sure you reach the entrance you want (southern or northern).

 Here is an interactive map from israelhiking.osm.org.il where three trails are marked:

-And here are the details of these trails:
+And here are the details of these tracks:

-If it is your first visit to Sharon Beach National Park, I would advise a hike in the southern area.
-Many explanation signs were added in this area (you can find additional info here).
+If it is your first visit to Sharon Beach National Park, I recommend a hike in the southern area.
+Many explanation signs were added in this area (though some of them are not readable).

 You can visit at any time.
 Just make sure to finish before dark, as there is no illumination along the route.